xuankimtran/docs-1/pages/katalon-studio/docs/app-center.md

 4. To pack your sideload project, execute the file `package.bat`/`package.sh`.

-5. Upload sideload:
-    * Before uploading, you should configure in the file `upload.sh`/`upload.bat`.
-    * To upload and run your sideload project on the App Center, execute  the file `upload.sh`/`upload.bat`.
+5. To upload and run your sideload project on the App Center, execute  the file `upload.sh`/`upload.bat`.

 ## Executing KatalonDemoProject